mnot/I-D/pushopedia/draft.md

 error response wasn't returned; however, this falls afoul of HTTP/2's requirement that uncacheable responses not interact with the HTTP cache.

 If invalidation is an important use case, we'll need to change one of these specifications, or invent a new protocol mechanism.
 Maybe a `CACHE_INVALIDATE` frame?

-### Pushing and Cache Hits

-{{!RFC7540}}, Section 8.2.2 says:

-> Once a client receives a PUSH_PROMISE frame and chooses to accept the pushed response, the client SHOULD NOT issue any requests for the promised response until after the promised stream has closed.
-> If the client determines, for any reason, that it does not wish to receive the pushed response from the server or if the server takes too long to begin sending the promised response, the client can send a RST_STREAM frame, using either the CANCEL or REFUSED_STREAM code and referencing the pushed stream's identifier.

 ## Partial Content {#partial}

-Most use cases for pushing partial content ({{!RFC7233}}) seem to
+Conceivably, it might be interesting to push partial content ({{!RFC7233}}) to make some kinds of content available to the client, when pushing the entire response would consume too much bandwidth;
+e.g.:

+* The index portion of a PDF file
+* The first segments or a video or audio file (and, in some formats, the last)
+* The header of an image file, as it might contain layout-critical metadata

+However, it's believed that support for partial content in many caches (in particular, browser caches) is poor.

 ## Authentication {#auth}